A collection is partitioned when similar objects are grouped together based on a rule that separates those objects into two clusters.

 Unfriendlies: Angry Goblin, Surly Goat,

-Like most algorithms that rearrange objects in a container, the type of those objects needs to support such operations.
+Like most algorithms that rearrange objects in a container, the types of those objects need to support such operations.

 This means we will need to add appropriate move semantics to our type.
-This can include adding a move assignment operator, or an implementation of the swap function:
+This can include adding a move assignment operator or implementing the swap

 #include <algorithm>